Tong Zeng: The awakening of the victims of World War II

 A reporter of China South Reviews magazine described this phenomenon as: "if the psychological activities of a society in a certain period can be counted, then from 1992 to 1994, Tong may have been the one that made the most Chinese think of day and night".
 Many victims of World War II came to Beijing from all over China to seek help from Tong Zeng.
 He called on the victims of World War II to write to the Japanese Embassy in China for an apology and compensation.
 In October 1992, the Emperor of Japan visited China for the first time.
 Tong publicly expressed his request for the Emperor of Japan to apologize for the invasion of China during World War II and compensate the Chinese victims.
-During the Emperor of Japan's visit to China, Tong was sent away to Chongqing by his company for a "business trip", AP reported.
+During the Emperor of Japan's visit to China, Tong was sent away to Chongqing by his work unit for a "business trip", AP reported.
 In March 1994, Tong asked the visiting Japanese Prime Minister Hosokawa to apologize and pay compensation to the Chinese victims of World War II.
 He also called on the victims of World War II to protest in front of the Japanese Embassy in Beijing, as UPI took the lead in reporting many times.
 The Chinese government stopped Tong and he was detained for three days.
 China has released more than 100 elderly activists after two days of questioning.